Tommiri/myGrep/README.md

 The most basic functionality of the program:

 * Input a string you wish to search from
-* Input a string you wish to search for from the first string
+* Input a string you wish to find from the first string
-* The program will search the first string for the string you wished to search for
+* The program will search the first string for the second string

 <br>